pmcgoohan/targeting-zero-mev/content-layer.md

 #### Printer Withholding

 The printer can choose to truncate the content (stop before the end), or even not write any at all (empty block) without failing attestation/being slashed.
-But this will only delay the inevitable as the next printer will pick up from where they left off.
-In that situation the printer loses out on the gas fees from the transactions and gains nothing.
+But this only delays the inevitable as the next printer picks up from where they left off.
+In that situation the withholding printer loses out on the gas fees from the transactions and gains nothing.

 The same is true of not publishing picker and shuffler chunks when required.
-If they stop doing this, the next printer will just pick up from where they left off.
+If they stop doing this, the next printer just picks up from where they left off.

 So printers have no incentive to withhold.

+### Transaction Censorship

+As long as one picker is honest and includes all or most of the transactions they can see in the mempool, then** transaction censorship is mitigated**.

+Even if all pickers are dishonest, as long as they have competing interests (are not colluding) they will likely select different transactions and transaction censorship is partly mitigated.

+As well as this, the set of pickers changes each chunk, not just every block.
+This means that a single blockchain block usually represents the combined view of many sets of pickers, not just one set, and certainly not the interests of just one miner.

 ### Transaction Reordering

-Transaction reordering attacks are mitigated by ordering at random.
-This is the only equitable strategy as exact timestamps are unknowable in a fast moving globally distributed system.
+Transaction reordering attacks are mitigated by ordering at random within a chunk while maintaining time order between chunks in the same block (see Latency Window).
 As long as one shuffler acts honestly, **transaction reordering attacks are mitigated**.

 Even if all shufflers are dishonest, there is little that they can do.
 They cannot change the transaction order by picking their entropy, because it is derived for them from their private key.
-They cannot alter the list of transactions they are randomizing because that has already been finalized by the pickers.
+They cannot alter the list of transactions they are randomizing because it has already been finalized by the pickers.

-### Transaction Censorship

-As long as one picker is honest and includes all or most of the transactions they can see in the mempool, then** transaction censorship is mitigated**.

-Even if all pickers are dishonest, as long as they have competing interests (are not colluding) they will likely select different transactions and transaction censorship may still be mitigated.

-As well as this, the set of pickers changes each chunk, not just every block.
-This means that a single blockchain block will usually represent the combined view of many sets of pickers, not just one set, and certainly not the interests of just one miner.

 ### Latency Window

-The picker queue runs as fast as possible, but the printer needs to wait for each picker to return their transaction lists before they can publish a chunk.
-This does not negatively impact the throughput of the system, but it does add some latency, and this is a good thing.
+The picker queue runs as fast as possible, but it is not instantaneous.
+This does not negatively impact the throughput of the system, but it does have some latency and this is a good thing.
 Let me explain.

 Our pickers are distributed across the world.
-One might be in New York, another in Tokyo and another in Melbourne.
-One cycle of the picker queue may end up taking something like 1.2 secs to complete.
+One might be in New York, one in Tokyo, another in Melbourne and the printer in Glasgow.
+One cycle of the picker queue ends up taking something like 1.4 secs to complete.

-In the time it takes to complete a cycle, the next set of pickers will be collecting pending transactions.
-When they see the printer signal that a chunk is completed, they build and submit their lists.

-As described earlier, within that latency window all transactions will be statistically simultaneous.
+Within that latency window all transactions are randomized so that they are statistically simultaneous.
 This means that on average one transaction is no more or less likely to have priority over any other in the chunk.
-In any individual chunk they will, but statistically they will not.
+In any individual chunk they are, but statistically they are not.
+Also, in one block there are many chunks and time order _is_ preserved between chunks.

 It is important to note that we are not losing information here.
 The true information about when each transaction was initiated is unknowable within the latency window.
 It is impossible to tell whether Alice in Melbourne sent her order before Bob in New York.
-Even if we could order by arrival time the way that a centralized authority like Nasdaq does, that does not represent the reality of when those transactions were initiated.
+Even if we could order by arrival time the way that a centralized authority like Nasdaq does, that does not represent the reality of when those transactions were initiated, just how close the originators are to the exchange.

+The result is to randomize order where the true order is statistically uncertain, and to preserve order where we are statistically sure of it.
 Because the pickers change each cycle and are distributed globally there is no centralized exchange to position yourself close to.
-The best advantage available in terms of infrastructure spend is to make sure you have a PoP in all major internet hubs and good access to the pool.

 This is a huge deal.
-These two facts mean that the whole messy inefficiency of HFT is dispensed with.
+The whole messy inefficiency of HFT is dispensed with.
 Billions of dollars no longer need to be spent digging up the countryside to get sub millisecond latency advantages at zero social benefit.
-Users will access applications and markets equitably wherever they are in the world and however well or under resourced they are.
-HFTs are notoriously high volume too, so the transaction rate will fall.
+Users access applications and markets equitably wherever they are in the world and however well or under resourced they are.
+HFTs are notoriously high volume too, so the transaction rate falls.

 ### Collusion Protection

 We only need one honest picker and one honest shuffler per set for the system to work perfectly.
 Although not essential, we can use this to our advantage by having trusted centralized system pickers/shufflers scheduled in every chunk.

-If our trust is misplaced and they are not honest, it would not harm the system as we still have the distributed pickers and shufflers.
-If they are honest, it will ensure that there is always at least one honest view of the transaction pool and some honest entropy, which is all we need even if all the others are colluding.
+If our trust is misplaced and they are not honest, it doesn’t harm the system as we still have the distributed pickers and shufflers.
+If they are honest, it ensures that there is always at least one honest view of the transaction pool and some honest entropy, which is all we need even if all the others are colluding.

 This is a powerful protection against a collusion network ever getting off the ground.
 The presence of these system actors is a huge disincentive to develop the complex and expensive systems required to collude against the content layer.
 For example Uniswap themselves could run a system picker and shuffler in a Uniswap L2.